Mahmut Boyuneğmez

 [5] Karl Marx MEW XXV, 801 as cited in Rona Serozan, op. cit. pp. 26-7

 [6] "Not all social relations take legal forms, nor is law the only instrument that regulates social relations."
-See; Onur Karahanoğulları, Diyalektik Hukuk Bilimi Notları, in Marksizm ve Hukuk, Yordam Kitap, 1st Edition 2018, p.
+See; Onur Karahanoğulları, Notes on Dialectic Science of Law, in Marxism and Law, Yordam Kitap, 1st Edition 2018, p.
 205

 [8] "Moral platitudes are inextricably linked with and nourished by the immorality of social practice. (...)
 This hypocrisy of the ethical form (...) is the fundamental distinguishing feature of the ethical form."
-See; Evgeny B. Pasukanis, General Legal Theory and Marxism, Birikim Publications, 1st Edition, 2002, p.
+See; Evgeny B. Pasukanis, General Theory of Law and Marxism, Birikim Yayınları, 1st Edition, 2002, p.
 164

-[9] "Justice is the stepping stone that leads to ethical law."
+[9] "Justice is the stepping stone that leads from ethics to law."
 See Evgeny B. Pasukanis, op. cit., p.
 168

 [10] Friedrich Engels The Housing Question as cited in Rona Serozan, op.cit., p.
 27